Remdul/Circleplot/README.md

 A repot for teaching and putting circles on a map

 Intructions:
-1. Clone the repo, and add your name or handle to the contributors.txt file
+1. Clone the repo, and add your name or handle to the contributors.txt file.
+Push your changes back to the master branch

 Tasks: